roblanf/sarscov2phylo/tree_estimation.md

 Both raxml-ng and IQ-TREE struggled because their starting trees took too long to estimate.
 We can potentially circumvent that by using the fasttree topology as a starting tree and asking if we can improve it with the more thorough search algorithms in IQ-TREE and raxml-ng.

-Using IQ-TREE with the `-fast` option did not improve the tree.
-That's not surprising because this is an algorithm designed to do something similar to fasttree, and it only tries improving the tree for a couple of iterations.
+Using IQ-TREE with either `-fast` or the default settings (GTR+G model, fixed parameters) did not improve the tree from the fasttree_fastest tree.
+The full IQ-TREE search took 30 hours on 4 threads.

+Using `raxml-ng` with default settings and a GTR+G model did improve the tree.

 * more results coming soon

+### Viewing the tree

+I asked on twitter how people like to view large trees, so I thought I may as well record what worked there too: https://twitter.com/RobLanfear/status/1258615595060178945

+* Figtree - my go to.
+Works, but is not built for such huge datatsets so finding the taxa I'm interested in involves a lot of scrolling.

+* Iroki (https://www.iroki.net/viewer): great promise, but just doesn't work.
+Lots of 'unresponsive' warnings from chrome.
+Took about half an hour just to *load* the tree.
+Didn't render it.
+Gave up.

+* OneZoom (https://github.com/onezoom/OZtree): sounds like it would work well, but requires a lot of installation.
+Didn't try it.

+*

 ## Methods for estimating large trees